 For more than 35 years, Alexander Haas has been a fixture in the nonprofit community.
-We are honored to have worked with so many remarkable independent schools, both secular and non-secular, across the country that help mold today's adolescents into tomorrow's leaders.
-Take a look at our list of independent school clients, past and present.
+We are honored to have worked with so many large and small college and universities; both public and private institutions, across the country.
+These schools that help mold today's young adults into tomorrow's leaders.
+Take a look at our list of higher education clients, past and present.